In Our Garden (film)

-In Our Garden is a 2002 American Independent romantic-comedy written, directed, edited, and filmed by Guiseppe Andrews.
-The film is unconvential approach to the Romance genre, based around Daisy, a 60 year old disabled widow, and her relationship with Rick, the cop who discovered her husbands body.The film stars Andrews regulars Gayle Wells, Walt Dongo, Bill Nowlin, and Vietnam Ron.
+In Our Garden is a 2002 American Independent romantic-comedy written, directed, edited, and filmed by Giuseppe Andrews.
+The film is an unconventional approach to the Romance genre.
+It was the second film made by Andrews, and the first not starring himself.
+The film stars Andrews regulars Gayle Wells, Walt Dongo, Bill Nowlin, and Vietnam Ron.

-It was the second film made by the Andrews, and the first not starring himself.
+Plot

-And unlike the 2 films before and after it (Touch me in the morning, and Trailer town) it did not receive a DVD release from Troma Entertainment, although a release was planned.
+Daisy is a 60 year old disabled widow and in a relationship with Rick, the ex-cop who discovered her husbands body.